xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Cleaning up incorrectly labeled data

-- DL algorithms are quite robust to random errors in the training set but less robust to systematic errors.
+- DL algorithms are quite robust to random errors in the training set but less robust to systematic errors（recognize white dogs as cats）.
 But it's OK to go and fix these labels if you can.
+If the training set is huge usually you don't need to fix the mislabeled training set.
-- If you want to check for mislabeled data in dev/test set, you should also try error analysis with the mislabeled column.
+- If you want to check for mislabeled data in dev/test set, you should also try error analysis with the incorrectly labeled column.
 Ex:

   | Image        | Dog    | Great Cats | blurry  | Mislabeled | Comments |
   | ------------ | ------ | ---------- | ------- | ---------- | -------- |